-On 10 June 2022, OFSI issued General Licence INT/2022/1919908 relating to the payment and processing of retail banking funds of non-designated third parties involving designated credit or financial institutions, subject to a condition that the total value of such payments does not exceed £50,000.
-The General Licence takes effect from 10 June 2022 and is due to expire on 10 September 2022.
+- On 10 June 2022, OFSI issued General Licence INT/2022/1919908 relating to the payment and processing of retail banking funds of nondesignated third parties involving designated credit or financial institutions, subject to a condition that the total value of such payments does not exceed £50,000.
+The General Licence takes effect from 10 June 2022 and is due to expire on 10 September 2022. - On 30 June 2022, published a General Licence to permit the wind down of transactions involving Rosbank (and its subsidiaries), including the closing out of any positions, repayment of loans, withdrawal of deposits and closing of accounts.
+The General Licence took effect on 30 June 2022 and expires on 30 July 2022.